pxlit-projects/Guts-DotNetAdvanced-24-25/README.md

 ![alt text][img_pr]

-You can accept en merge this pull request to get your repo up-to-date!
+You can accept en merge this pull request to get your (online) repo up-to-date!

 ![alt text][img_merge_pr]

+Finally pull the changes into your local repository:

+![alt text][img_pull_changes]

 ### Register on [guts-web.pxl.be](https://guts-web.pxl.be)